rajyavardhanray/PH515-TCCMP/docs/source/index.rst

 .. toctree::

    Model spin Hamiltonians
-   The art of mean mield theory
+   The art of mean mield analysis